James R. Bailey - U.S. Merchant Marines 1942–46

-Walter Bills started his service with the US Air Force as an aviation cadet in 1951 and worked his way up to Colonel before he retired in 1979.
+Walter Bills started his service with the U.S. Air Force as an aviation cadet in 1951 and worked his way up to Colonel before he retired in 1979.
 Bills served in the Korean War from 1951 to 1952 and the Vietnam War from 1968 to 1969.
-Walter flew more than 150 combat missions in a F-4 Phantom and was designated squadron leader during that time.
+Walter flew more than 150 combat missions in an F-4 Phantom and was designated squadron leader during that time.

 Joel A. Blumberg proudly served his country when he enlisted in the U.S. Navy in 1952.
-After completing boot camp, Mr. Blumberg was assigned to the Naval Hospital in Jacksonville FL.
-Mr. Blumberg was then sent to Pascagoula, MS to be assigned to a LST Unit.
-(Tank Landing Ship) During a training maneuver, Mr. Blumberg became seriously ill and was taken by the Coast Guard to a medical unit until he was transferred to the Naval Hospital in Jacksonville, FL.
+After completing boot camp, Mr. Blumberg was assigned to the Naval Hospital in Jacksonville, FL.
+Mr. Blumberg was then sent to Pascagoula, MS to be assigned to an LST Unit (Tank Landing Ship).
+During a training maneuver, Mr. Blumberg became seriously ill and was taken by the Coast Guard to a medical unit until he was transferred to the Naval Hospital in Jacksonville, FL.
 Joel stated the amount of training that he received as the most memorable part of his service.

 Thank you for your service.

 Clarence William Dawson (Bill) - U.S. Army 1943–45

 Clarence William Dawson “Bill”, of Halifax Co., served as a Tank Destroyer Commander in the U.S. Army during World War II from 1943–45.
 He was assigned to the Tank Destroyer Unit #661, A Company in Germany during the war.
 His unit fired some of the last shots of the war.

 He remembers the German soldiers taking refuge in a heavily fortified building, but his Tank Destroyer Unit bombarded the building, forcing the Germans to surrender.
 He had a pet rabbit that rode on his tank and took cover under the turret when under enemy fire.